dotnet/csharplang/proposals/checked-user-defined-operators.md

 Binary `checked operators` follow the rules from https://github.com/dotnet/csharplang/blob/main/spec/classes.md#binary-operators.

+### Unary operator overload resolution

+The first bullet in https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#unary-operator-overload-resolution section will be adjusted as follows (additions are in bold).
+*  The set of candidate user-defined operators provided by `X` for the operation `operator op(x)` is determined using the rules of [Candidate user-defined operators](checked-user-defined-operators.md#candidate-user-defined-operators). **If the set contains at least one operator in checked form, all operators in regular form are removed from the set.**

+The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#the-checked-and-unchecked-operators section will be adjusted to reflect the effect that the checked/unchecked context has on unary operator overload resolution.

+### Binary operator overload resolution

+The first bullet in https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#binary-operator-overload-resolution section will be adjusted as follows (additions are in bold).
+*  The set of candidate user-defined operators provided by `X` and `Y` for the operation `operator op(x,y)` is determined.
+The set consists of the union of the candidate operators provided by `X` and the candidate operators provided by `Y`, each determined using the rules of [Candidate user-defined operators](checked-user-defined-operators.md#candidate-user-defined-operators).
+If `X` and `Y` are the same type, or if `X` and `Y` are derived from a common base type, then shared candidate operators only occur in the combined set once. **If the set contains at least one operator in checked form, all operators in regular form are removed from the set.**

+The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#the-checked-and-unchecked-operators section will be adjusted to reflect the effect that the checked/unchecked context has on binary operator overload resolution.

 ### Candidate user-defined operators

 The https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#candidate-user-defined-operators section will be adjusted as follows (additions are in bold).